pythonkr/pycon-code-of-conduct/code_of_conduct.md

 # Requests
 ## Please respect the PyCon Korea Organizing Team
-Members of the PyCon Korea Organizing Team are all members of the Python community just like you, and they are volunteering their time and effort without any form of remuneration from Pycon Korea.
+Members of the PyCon Korea Organizing Team are all members of the Python community just like you, and they are volunteering their time and effort without any form of remuneration from PyCon Korea.

 The PyCon Korea Organizing Team is working hard to respect and assist participants.
 We ask that you also show respect to the PyCon Korea Organizing Team.
-*   You may be asked for your cooperation such as wearing your nametag, etc. for smooth procession of the event.
-Please respect and abide to the requests of the staff on site.
+*   You may be asked for your cooperation such as wearing your nametag, etc. for the smooth procession of the event.
+Please respect and abide by the requests of the staff on site.
 *   The privacy of the members of the Organizing Team must be protected.
 If you have any questions about the event, please direct inquiries to the official channel and not in private social media accounts of individual members of the Organizing Team.

 All members of the PyCon Korea Organizing Team shall abide by the Code of Conduct like all other participants.
 In the event that members of the PyCon Korea Organizing Team violate the Code of Conduct, fair actions in accordance with procedures and standards applied to other participants shall be taken.

 # Contribution
-The Pycon Korea Code of Conduct may be subjected to change in order to better convey its intent, purpose and values.
-Your contributions will help the Pycon Korea Code of Conduct to develop continuously.
+The PyCon Korea Code of Conduct may be subjected to change in order to better convey its intent, purpose, and values.
+Your contributions will help the PyCon Korea Code of Conduct to develop continuously.

 ## Referred Sources
-The contents of the Pycon Korea Code of Conduct referred to the ideas of people who had the same concerns and conducted research before us.
+The contents of the PyCon Korea Code of Conduct referred to the ideas of people who had the same concerns and conducted research before us.

 **References**
 *   [Elastic Community Code of Conduct](https://www.elastic.co/kr/community/codeofconduct)